justtheimpaler/highfive/README.md

 In this case it looks exactly as the previous one, and that's why the verification succeeded.
 If data corruption had taken place, you would see different values compared to the original one.

-In case the data is different you can try to identify the offending data by:
+In case the data is different you can try to identify the offending data by using the [Analysis Commands](#analysis-commands).

-- Narrowing down by table (by applying table filters) and comparing hashes.
-- Narrowing down by table rows (by limiting the rows) and running successive hashing and verifications.

 ### Example 4 - Copying Data Between Databases